Abdul Rahman Ghassemlou: Early life and education

 Born in Urmia, West Azerbaijan, Iran to a wealthy feudal family, his father, Mohammad Vesugh Ghassemlou (b.
 1875), was a landowning Kurdish nationalist Agha and Khan from the Kurdish Shekak tribe.
-His mother was Nana Jan Timsar, a Christian Assyrian.
+His mother was Nana Jan Timsar, a Christian Assyrian woman.
 His father was an adviser to the Shah of Iran, who gave him the title "Wussuq-e Divan."
 He completed his early education in Urmia and then in Tehran.
 He witnessed the era of the Republic of Mahabad and became a co-founder member of the youth wing of KDP-I at the age of 15.
 Ghassemlou moved to France to continue his studies at the Sorbonne.
 He met his wife Helen Krulich in Czechoslovakia.
 They had two daughters together, Mina (1953) and Hewa (1955).

 Ghassemlou was fluent in 8 languages; Kurdish, Syriac-Aramaic, Persian, Arabic, Azerbaijani, French, English, Czech, and Russian.
 He was also familiar with German, Slovak, and Polish.

 Career

 Ghassemlou went back to Kurdistan in 1952 after completing his studies.
 He then spent several years as an active militant in the Kurdish military fields.
-In 1973, during the Third Congress of the PDKI, he was elected to the position of secretary general of the party, a position to which he was reelected several times until his assassination.
+In 1973, during the Third Congress of the PDKI, he was elected the secretary general of the party, a position to which he was reelected several times until his assassination.

-In 1979, his party supported the revolution which ended in the fall of Mohammad Reza Shah Pahlavi.
+In 1979, his party supported the revolution which resulted in the ousting of Mohammad Reza Shah Pahlavi.
 Khomeini considered their last hour participation in the revolution as "opportunistic".
 Kurds belonging to the party had overtaken the military compounds in the Kurdish areas.
 Khomeini demanded all armed groups to become part of one revolutionary organization and requested that Kurdish soldiers "return" their weapons.
 Ghasemlou demanded autonomy for Kurds and refused to lay down weapons.
 The party boycotted the referendum for the new constitution.
 Following two bloody confrontation between Kurdish people and forces loyal to Khomeini, the Kurdish struggle turned into a war.
-Shortly, after the beginning of the armed Kurdish rebellion, Ayatollah Khomeini declared a "holy war" against the PDKI and Kurdistan.
+Shortly after the beginning of the armed Kurdish rebellion, Ayatollah Khomeini and his prominent representative in West Azerbaijan province of Iran Gholamreza Hassani declared a "holy war" against the PDKI and Kurdish separatists.
 This was the start of confrontation of the party and the new state, which ended in a military defeat of the Kurdish rebels.
-In 1982 Ghassemlou, attempted to overthrow the Shia clerics in an alliance with the former and dismissed president of Iran Abolhassan Banisadr, but Banisadr declined to join his pro-Kurdish alliance due to ambitions for independence among the Kurds.
+In 1982 Ghassemlou, attempted to overthrow the Shia clerics in an alliance with the dismissed president of Iran Abolhassan Banisadr, but Banisadr declined to join his pro-Kurdish alliance due to ambitions for independence among the Kurds.
 The armed conflict continued up to 1984 in the middle of Iran–Iraq War (1980–1988) where both countries supported the armed rebels in each other's territory.

 After the defeat of the armed rebellion, Ghassemlou settled in Paris and joined the National Council of Resistance of Iran that was founded by the PDKI and other opposition forces such as People's Mujahedin, the liberal-leftist National Democratic Front, the United Left of small socialist groupings, and the independent Islamist-leftist former president of Iran Abolhassan Bani Sadr in October 1981.